 Research indicates that first time college students are more successful if they live on campus, and we believe our residence halls provide you the opportunity to interact with students you might otherwise never know.
 Living on campus also provides you with opportunities to participate in activities and make important connections that can dramatically enhance your education.
 University of Jamestown offers several on-campus housing options for our students.

-Students will be placed based on a first come basis (deposit received/housing contract received).
+Students will be placed based on a first come basis (contingent upon housing contract and deposit received).

 First Year students can choose between: